 This facility is used extensively by both UH Hilo and community organizations.

 Am I eligible to use the UH Hilo Performing Arts Center?

-- Category I: Performing arts classes and activities scheduled by the Performing Arts Center or Performing Arts Department.
+- Activities scheduled by the Performing Arts Center or Performing Arts department classes.

-- Category III: Performing arts activities sponsored by University affiliated departments or organizations.
+- Performing arts activities sponsored by University affiliated departments or organizations.

-- Category IV: Other University activities such as programs sponsored or co-sponsored¹ by the Campus Center, Student Government organizations, Continuing Education and Community Services, approved student clubs, etc. Also educational activities sponsored by faculty, staff, or public agencies where reciprocity exists (i.e. DOE.
-County of Hawaiʻi.
-Etc.).
+- Other university activities such as programs sponsored or co-sponsored* by the Campus Center, Student Government organizations, Continuing Education and Community Service, approved student clubs, etc. Also educational activities sponsored by faculty, staff or public agencies where reciprocity exists (i.e. DOE, County of Hawaii, etc.)

-- Category V: Non-University affiliated organizations conducting charitable, civic, community, cultural, or educational activities which are appropriate for the facility and operated on a not-for-profit basis where the use does not infringe upon, delay, or conflict with the normal operations of the University.
+- Non-university affiliated organizations conducting charitable, civic, community, cultural or educational activities which are operated on a not-for-profit basis and whose activities are appropriate for such facilities where the use does not infringe upon, delay or conflict with the normal operations of the University.

-¹ Note: "Co-sponsorship" means the assuming of equal responsibilities (including liability and financial) by a University-affiliated organization with an organization without University affiliation in conducting an event or activity.
-The University organization will handle the arrangements with the Performing Arts Center.
+** Note **: “Co-sponsorship” means the assuming of equal responsibilities (including liability and financial) by a University-affiliated organization with an organization without University affiliation in conducting an event or activity.

 If your organization does not fall within these five categories, you are not eligible to apply to use the Performing Arts Center.